Sherwin House

 Sherwin House, a Grade II listed building on Pilcher Gate, is the oldest surviving town house in Nottingham.

 History

 It was erected between 1689 and 1699 for the Sherwin family.
 The building is noted for its Jacobean staircase which is the only substantial staircase to survive in Nottingham from prior to 1700.

-On the South Prospect of Nottingham drawn in 1742 by Thomas Sandby, the property is shown has having three gables on the south front, and two gables on the west side.
+On the South Prospect of Nottingham drawn in 1742 by Thomas Sandby, the property is shown as having three gables on the south front, and two gables on the west side.